QuickBooks Payroll · Setup

 Certified QuickBooks ProAdvisor credentials

-Every TechBrot operator holds active Certified QuickBooks Payroll ProAdvisor credentials alongside Online (Level 2), Desktop, and Enterprise.
-Payroll setup decisions affect every subsequent payroll run, quarterly filing, and year-end W-2 — the credentials matter.
+- Every TechBrot operator holds active Certified QuickBooks Payroll ProAdvisor credentials alongside Online (Level 2), Desktop, and Enterprise — payroll setup decisions affect every subsequent payroll run, every quarterly Form 941, and every year-end W-2, so the credentials matter.
 Verification available on request.

 QuickBooks Payroll setup, plainly.